For Immediate Release

 Wildlife Hazards at General Aviation Airports

-The Office of Airports encourages GA airports to conduct WHAs to determine what type of wildlife mitigation may be needed.
-The number of GA airports that are conducting WHAs or Wildlife Hazard Site Visits each year has increased significantly.
-The FAA supports GA airports by making Airport Improvement Program (AIP) grants available to conduct assessments and implement eligible wildlife hazard mitigation techniques that are recommended in response to the Assessments or Site Visits.
+The Office of Airports encourages GA airports to conduct WHAs or Wildlife Hazard Site Visits (WHSVs) to determine what, if any, wildlife mitigation is needed.
+The number of GA airports that are conducting WHAs or WHSVs each year has increased significantly.
+The FAA will support GA airports by making Airport Improvement Program grants available to conduct an assessment and to implement eligible wildlife hazard mitigation techniques that are recommended in response to the Assessments or Site Visits.

 Airport Cooperative Research Program (ACRP) Reports